 - If you’re expecting to receive complicated information during an appointment, bring a notepad to jot down notes or ask a friend to come with you to help take notes.

-- Keep your own medical records, including test results, dates of visits, a list of current medications, and your family history.
+- Keep your own medical records, including test results, dates of visits, current medications, and family history.

 - Tell your primary care physician about any other doctors or specialists you’ve seen since your last visit.
 Be sure to bring up prescribed medication or other treatment/therapy that has been ordered for you by another provider.